Basic guitar cleaning and amp maintenance knowledge are essential…

 - Don’t try and fix it yourself

 Now on to guitar amplifiers.
-Maintaining a guitar amplifier often requires less work than a guitar, but there’s a few very important things you should and should never do when it comes to a guitar amplifier.
+Maintaining a guitar amplifier often requires less work than a guitar, but there are a few very important things you should and should never do when it comes to a guitar amplifier.
 Read on…

 Guitar Amplifier Maintenance